Labyrinthitis is swelling and irritation in the inner ear, a system of cavities and canals, that affects hearing, balance and eye movement.

 Symptoms of Labyrinthitis

 Symptoms can range from mild to severe and last for days or many weeks.
-Symptoms are usually temporary, but rarely, can become permanent.
+Symptoms are usually temporary, but can become permanent, although this happens very rarely.

 The most common symptoms are: